2X MATCH: 2X Match Today, your gift is DOUBLED for 2X the impact on lifesaving research.

 Research area

-Identifying genetic determinants of treatment-related comorbidities, poor treatment adherence, and worse survival among Black patients with early-stage breast cancer.
+Identifying genetic determinants of treatment-related comorbidities in Black patients with early-stage breast cancer.

 Impact

-Non-Hispanic Black (NHB) women are two times more likely to die after a breast cancer diagnosis than non-Hispanic white (NHW) women in metropolitan Atlanta.
-Some of the largest racial inequalities in breast cancer outcomes are among patients with high socioeconomic status, private insurance, and early-stage, hormone receptor (HR)-positive, HER2-negative breast cancer.
-Following treatment, heart disease, diabetes, obesity, and depression are observed more frequently in NHB than NHW women and contribute to poor survival—which means they are classified as treatment-emergent comorbidities.
-Polygenic risk scores (PRS) are a composite of genetic variants within an individual’s DNA that, when grouped together, may indicate a level of risk for developing a disease.
-For her Conquer Cancer Research Professorship, Dr. Torres and her team of trainees will explore identifying a PRS scores of unique genetic variations associated with race that increase the risk of treatment-emergent comorbidities, and whether this relationship is a significant driver of disparities in early-stage breast cancer.
+In the US, Black women are 40 percent more likely to die from their breast cancer than white women.
+In metropolitan Atlanta, non-Hispanic Black (NHB) women are twice as likely to die after a breast cancer diagnosis than non-Hispanic white (NHW) women.
+NHB women are also more likely to be diagnosed with heart disease, diabetes, obesity, and/or depression following cancer treatment than NHW women and these treatment-emergent comorbidities contribute to poor survival.
+Polygenic risk scores (PRS) are a composite of inherited genetic variants that, when grouped together, may indicate a level of risk for developing a disease.
+For her Conquer Cancer Research Professorship, Dr. Torres is leading a team of early career researchers to identify PRS scores of unique genetic variations associated with race that increase the risk of treatment-emergent comorbidities, and to determine whether this relationship is a significant driver of disparities in outcomes of early-stage breast cancer.

 Progress Thus Far

-Dr. Torres and her team obtained IRB approval and are actively enrolling NHB and NHW patients with early-stage breast cancer to the study.
+Dr. Torres and her team are actively enrolling NHB and NHW patients with early-stage breast cancer to the study.
 They will be tracking the development of any comorbid conditions as well as asking patients to report on demographics, quality of care and life, socioeconomic status, symptoms and side effects, stress, treatment initiation and continuation, ability to manage their conditions, and many other factors.

 What’s next